TrueBlocks/trueblocks-dalle/README.md

 ## 💡 Tips

 - Set `OPENAI_API_KEY` and (optionally) `DALLE_QUALITY`.
+- Progress JSON is always available during generation; poll the server endpoint returning the embedded DalleDress and phase timings.
 - Extend attributes by adding CSVs and updating `attribute.go`.
 - Use Go’s testing/logging for debugging.
 - Caching is built-in; tune batch sizes/rate limits as needed.